Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Corgi History

-Welsh legend has it that Corgis came from the enchanted realms of the elves and fairies.
-They were eventually found by a couple of children who took them home and–voila!--Corgis had joined the ranks of humans.
+According to Welsh legend, Corgis came from the enchanted realms of the elves and fairies.
+They were eventually found by a couple of children who took them home, and–voila!--Corgis had joined the ranks of humans.

-But for those who don’t care for fairy tales, Corgis originated in Wales some 1,000 years ago.
+But for those who don’t care for myth, Corgis originated in Wales some 1,000 years ago.

 They were used as all-around farm/herd dogs.
-Their low build made them perfect for herding cattle, as they could easily stay out of the way of flying hooves.
+Their low build made them perfect for herding cattle, as they could easily avoid flying hooves.

-Historians say Corgis were brought to England in 1107 by a group of weavers who had been invited to work for Henry I. When the weavers came to England, they brought their herding dogs along with them, and the breed stuck.
+Historians say Corgis were brought to England in 1107 by a group of weavers invited to work for Henry I. When they came to England, they brought their herding dogs along with them, and the breed stuck.

-Corgis eventually made their way to America as well, and today they are a popular family pet.
+Corgis eventually found their way to America, and today they are a popular family pet.
 They are also known for being a favorite of Queen Elizabeth II of England, who owned over 30 Corgis over her lifetime.
-The Queen even had a whole “Corgi Room” in Buckingham Palace!
+The Queen even had a “Corgi Room” devoted to her dogs in Buckingham Palace!

 Corgi Temperament

-If you have ever owned a Corgi you’ll know how delightful and happy they are.
-But you’ll also know a bit about their shortcomings.
+If you have ever owned a Corgi, you’ll know how delightful and happy they are.
+But you’ve also seen a bit about their shortcomings.

 Here is a list of traits Corgis are known for: